scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

 The bitstring module
 --------------------

-The bitstring module provides two classes, :class:`BitString` and :class:`Bits`.
-These share many methods as :class:`Bits` is the base class for :class:`BitString`.
-The distinction between them is that :class:`Bits` represents an immutable sequence of bits whereas :class:`BitString` objects support many methods that modify their contents.
+The bitstring module provides four classes, :class:`BitStream`, :class:`BitArray`, :class:`ConstBitStream` and :class:`ConstBitArray`.
+The distinction between them is that :class:`BitStream` has addition methods to treat the bits as a file or stream, and the 'Const' classes lack methods that would modify their contents (they are immutable).

-If you need to change the contents of a bitstring after creation then you must use the :class:`BitString` class.
-If you need to use bitstrings as keys in a dictionary or members of a set then you must use the :class:`Bits` class (:class:`Bits` are hashable).
-Otherwise you can use whichever you prefer, but note that :class:`Bits` objects can potentially be more efficent than :class:`BitString` objects.
-In this section the generic term 'bitstring' means either a :class:`Bits` or a :class:`BitString` object.
+If you need to change the contents of a bitstring after creation then you must use either the :class:`BitArray` or :class:`BitStream` classes.
+If you need to use bitstrings as keys in a dictionary or members of a set then you must use either a :class:`ConstBitArray` or a :class:`ConstBitStream`.
+In this section the generic term 'bitstring' is used to refer to an object of any of these classes.

-Note that the bit position within the bitstring (the position from which reads occur) can change without affecting the equality operation.
-This means that the :attr:`~Bits.pos` and :attr:`~Bits.bytepos` properties can change even for a :class:`Bits` object.
+Note that for the bitstream classes the bit position within the bitstream (the position from which reads occur) can change without affecting the equality operation.
+This means that the :attr:`~ConstBitStream.pos` and :attr:`~ConstBitStream.bytepos` properties can change even for a :class:`ConstBitStream` object.

 The public methods, special methods and properties of both classes are detailed in this section.